 Synthetic Aperture Radar is an advance technique of measuring a high resolution radar signature with a smaller antenna.
 The purpose of this project is to use SAR technology to create a low-resolution image for homeland security applications.
 Our product will be able to scan individuals for metal objects in order to designate people who need additional security screening.
 From contact with our sponsor, Northrop Grumman, our team has developed a concise problem statement: "Design an improved housing structure for the SAR Radar array."
 This project is a continuation from last year's senior design group.
 New objectives for this year include lowering the weight, making the structure more stable, fixing the antenna horn mounting and alignment, and reducing cost.
-At this point in the project, the team is nearing completion of the design phase, and is looking to finalize designs based on sponsor feedback.
+This report will cover the entire design and manufacturing experience of the 2015-2016 team.